geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 WMS vendor parameters
 =====================

-WMS vendor parameters are custom request parameters that are not defined in the WMS specification, but are allowed by it.
-GeoServer supports a variety of WMS vendor-specific parameters.
+WMS vendor parameters are non-standard request parameters that are defined by an implementation to provide enhanced capabilities.
+GeoServer supports a variety of vendor-specific WMS parameters.

 angle
 -----

 ``angle=x`` rotates the output map around its center by `x` degrees clockwise.
 The rotation is supported in all raster formats, PDF, and SVG based on the Batik producer (which is the default).

 buffer
 ------